-Snow layers, L-I to -III, collected from the wall of a snow pit at Murododaira, in Mt.
-Tateyama, Japan, were melted and filtered into soluble (S) and particulate (P) fractions by a glass filter (pore size 0.5 µm).
-The total concentration of polycyclic aromatic hydrocarbons (PAHs) was highest in L-I. In this layer, concentrations of PAHs with 5 and 6 rings, which exist mainly in particulate matter (PM) in the atmosphere, were almost in the P-fraction.
-PAHs with 4 rings, which exist in both PM and gas phases in the atmosphere, were at higher or equal concentrations in the S-fraction.
-On the other hand, non-sea salt SO42−, which exists as sulfur oxides in the atmosphere, was in the S-fraction.
-The back trajectory of the air mass for L-I passed through northeast and central China.
-These results suggest that PAHs long-range transported from China to Japan precipitated in snow at Mt.
+Snow layers, L-I to -III, collected from the wall of a snow pit at Murododaira on Mt.
+Tateyama, Japan, were melted and filtered into soluble (S) and particulate (P) fractions by a glass filter (pore size: 0.5 µm).
+The total concentration of the polycyclic aromatic hydrocarbons (PAHs) was highest in L-I. In this layer, PAHs with 5–6 rings, which exist mainly in particulate matter (PM) in the atmosphere, were almost completely in the P-fraction.
+PAHs with 4 rings, which exist in both the particle and the gas phase in the atmosphere, exhibited higher or equal concentrations in the S-fraction.
+Finally, non-sea salt SO42−, which exists as sulfur oxides in the atmosphere, was filtered into the S-fraction.
+The air mass for L-I, traced via back trajectory, passed through northeastern and central China.
+These results suggest that PAHs transported from China to Japan precipitated in snow at Mt.
 Tateyama.
-In the melted snow, PM-associated PAHs in the atmosphere were mainly in the P-fraction, but in the case of lower molecular PAHs, partly in the S-fraction.
-While gas phase PAHs were in the S-fraction.
-The high concentration of non-sea salt Ca2+ in the S-fraction of L-I suggests that this layer contained Asian dust.
+In the melted snow, PM-associated PAHs were primarily in the P-fraction, but lower molecular-weight PAHs were partly in the S-fraction.
+Gas-phase PAHs were also found in the S-fraction.
+Furthermore, the high concentration of non-sea salt Ca2+ in the S-fraction of L-I implies the presence of Asian Dust.